 Passive House Design

-Passive design is a design that considers the climate and site conditions specific to a home or building.
-Following good passive design principles is an important part of creating an energy efficient house.
-Energy and Water efficient design is also important but can easily be upgrade or changed over time.
-Many principles of passive design need to be applied at the very start of planning a new home, renovation or extension and are difficult to change later.
+Energy and water efficient design is also important but can easily be upgraded or changed over time.
+Many principles of passive design need to be applied at the very start of planning a new home as they can be difficult and costly to change later.

 Solar Passive Design and Orientation